 How Can I Get the Most From My Line of Credit?

 Like any type of borrowing, there is a right and a wrong way to use credit.
-The wrong way to use a line of credit is to enter into the agreement without a plan, or putting purchases on it without a clear idea of how and when you’re going to pay down the balance.
+The wrong way to use a line of credit is to enter into the agreement without a plan, or putting unnecessary purchases on it without knowing how you’ll afford them.

-Here are the 3 things you should do with your line of credit:
+Here are the two things you should consider if you rely on a personal line of credit.

 1. Keep a Low Balance

 One of the key pillars of your credit score is your credit utilization ratio, which is simply how much of your available credit you are using.
-Using 90% of your available credit is bad because it shows that you’re borrowing heavily, whereas using 10% of your available credit says you’re less reliant on it.
+Using 90 percent of your available credit can be bad because it shows that you’re borrowing heavily, whereas using 10 percent of your available credit says you’re less reliant on it.

 Experts disagree on what exactly a good credit utilization number may be.
 Some analysts will say you want to be in the area of 30%, while others say there is no magic number and you simply need to be as low as possible.

-Utilizing a line of credit as a safety net may be the best way to ensure your budget and your plan can succeed.
-This way, you may be in a much better position when unplanned expenses pop up.
-You could have a line of credit to help you cope with these sudden expenses, while your life goes on and you’re still able to make all of your other regular bill payments on time.
+Utilizing a line of credit as a safety net may be a helpful way to ensure your budget and your plan can succeed.
+This way, you may be in a much better position when unplanned emergency expenses pop up.
+You could have a line of credit to help you cope with these sudden expenses, while your life goes on and you’re still able to make all your other regular bill payments on time.

-If you’re rebuilding your credit, you’re likely not going to have a lot of room in your budget for emergencies.
-In fact, a recent study revealed that about half of all Americans would have trouble finding $400.00 to deal with these types of expenses.
+A recent study revealed that about 40 percent of Americans would have trouble finding $400 to deal with these types of expenses.

-However, as we said above, it’s not a good idea to just put these expenses on a line of credit and forget about them.
-Even if the expense is unplanned, the borrower would still need a finite plan on how to pay the balance down as quickly as possible.
+But remember, it’s not a good idea to put these expenses on a line of credit and forget about them.
+Even if the expense is an unplanned emergency, the borrower would still need a finite plan on how to pay the balance down as quickly as possible.

 Want More Information About a Line of Credit?

-Did any of the situations we discussed today sound like what you’re facing?
-If so, we may be able to help.
+Did any of the situations covered today sound similar to what you’re facing right now?
+If so, a personal line of credit may be able to help.

-A CreditFresh Line of Credit by CBW may act as a safety net and set you on the path towards a better financial future.
+A CreditFresh Line of Credit by CBW may act as a safety net.
 The process is simple, quick, and completely transparent, with clear terms and no unexpected hidden fees.

 You may receive a personal line of credit from $500 - $2,500.
 The application process will not negatively impact your credit report, and you can click here to get started.